Dr. Jeffrey D. Robinson, PhD

 2007-2009: Addressing Patients' Multiple Concerns in Primary Care (AHRQ; Co-I; $303,627)

-• Venetis, M. K., Robinson, J. D., & Kearney, T. (in press).
+• Venetis, M. K., Robinson, J. D., & Kearney, T. (2014).
 Breast-cancer patients’ participation behavior and coping during pre-surgical consultations: A pilot study.
 Health Communication.

 • Robinson, J. D. (2013).
 Epistemics, action formation, and other-initiation of repair: The case of partial questioning repeats.
 In J. Sidnell, M. Hayashi, & G. Raymond (Eds.), Conversational repair and human understanding (pp. 261-292).
 Cambridge, England: Cambridge University Press.

 • Robinson, J. D., Hoover, D. R., Venetis, M. K., Kearney, T. J., & Street, R. L. (2013).
 Consultations between breast-cancer patients and surgeons: A pathway from patient-centered communication to reduced hopelessness.
 Journal of Clinical Oncology, 31, 351-358.

 • Opel, D., Heritage, J., Taylor, J., Mangione-Smith, R., Salas, H., Nguyen, V., Zhou, C., & Robinson, J. D. (2013).
 The architecture of provider-parent vaccine discussions at health supervision visits.
 Pediatrics.

 • Venetis, M., & Robinson, J. D., & Kearney, T. (2013).
 Consulting with a surgeon prior to breast-cancer surgery: Patient question asking and satisfaction.
 Journal of Health Communication, 1-17.